PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/anchors.rst

 Methods Implementing Operations with Credential-Like Data
 ==============================================================

-Its  ``create_cred_req()`` method creates a credential request for an input credential offer and credential definition.
+Its  ``create_cred_req()`` method creates a credential request for an input credential offer and credential definition, using a specified local DID (from a pairwise relation) or defaulting to the anchor DID.
 It returns the credential request and its associated metadata.

 Its  ``store_cred()`` method stores a credential in the wallet.
 It returns the credential identifier as it appears in the wallet.
 Note that the credential attribute tagging policy :ref:`catpol` specifies the credential attributes for which the indy-sdk builds WQL searchable tags in the wallet on storage.